Searching for Ultralight Dark Matter with M{\"o}ssbauer Resonance: The STATIONARY SCHEME

 To achieve the desired performance in a static configuration, the detector must have a good spatial resolution, while the finite sizes of the absorber and detector should allow them to cover a narrow vertical range.
 Within this configuration, the Mössbauer transmission function can be formulated by replacing the conventional Doppler shift with a gravitationally induced energy correction arising from the vertical displacement.
 The transmission function C(Z) at a detector height Z is:

 Here, $\Delta E_{0}$ represents the intrinsic energy offset between the emitter and absorber, which can be compensated by a small vertical height difference within the range of the detector.
 At resonance, this correction satisfies $g \left< Z - Z_{S}\right>E = - \Delta E_{0}$, and we define the corresponding central detection height as $Z_{0} = \left<Z\right>$ for convenience.
-The attenuation factor $e^{-\mu_{e} t^{\prime}}$ accounts for non-resonant absorption, where $t^{\prime}$ is the absorber thickness a.k.a. the area density, and $\mu_{e}$ is the mass absorption coefficient at resonance.
+The attenuation factor $e^{-\mu_{e} t^{\prime}}$ accounts for non-resonant absorption, where $t^{\prime}$ is the absorber thickness expressed as the area density, i.e., $t'=\rho L$, with units of $\mathrm{g\, cm^{-2}}$~\cite{gutlich2011mossbauer}, and $\mu_{e}$ is the mass absorption coefficient at resonance.
 The effective resonant optical depth is $t = f_{A} N_{M} \sigma_{0}$, where $f_{A}$ is the recoil-free fraction at the absorber, $N_{M}$ is the number of Mössbauer nuclei per unit area (which grows with absorber thickness), and $\sigma_{0}$ is the peak resonant cross section.

 For practical calculations, the transmission function can be approximated by a simplified parameterization that highlights the gravitational energy shift~\cite{Gao:2023ggo}:

 Here, $\epsilon$ is the effective resonant absorption fraction, and $\Gamma_{\text{exp}}$ is the observed linewidth after transmission through the absorber.
 Both quantities depend nontrivially on the thickness of the absorber.
 The quantity $f_S$ represents the fraction of recoil-free emission, while $f_S \epsilon$ represents the total recoil-free absorption fraction.